The Windcall Family is

 Residencies Coordinator

 Alex Torres tiene más de diez años de experiencia facilitando y defendiendo la implementación de enfoques educativos centrados en la curación y al respecto cultural en instituciones de educación.
 Durante su tiempo como maestra de aprendices de inglés trabajó con estudiantes indocumentados y abogó por recursos.
 Alex es una etnógrafa y escritora cuyo trabajo de doctorado se centró en abordar las necesidades educativas de los estudiantes de inglés indocumentados a través del deseo y resiliencia.
-Alex fue miembro fundador de la Coalición por los Derechos de los Inmigrantes de Baton Rouge, colaboró con la Organización de Luisiana para Refugiados e Inmigrantes, se desempeñó como Director Latinx inaugural de la Universidad Estatal de Luisiana, fue miembro del caucus LGBTQ+ y co-desarrolló la organización justicia educativa sin fines de lucro Humanities Amped, donde forma parte de su junta directiva.
+Alex fue miembro fundador de la Coalición por los Derechos de los Inmigrantes de Baton Rouge, colaboró con la Organización de Luisiana para Refugiados e Inmigrantes, se desempeñó como Director Latinx inaugural de la Universidad Estatal de Luisiana, fue miembro del caucus LGBTQ+ y co-desarrolló la organización justicia educativa sin fines de lucro Humanities Amped.
 Alex nació en la Ciudad de México, creció indocumentada en la zona rural de Mississippi y vive felizmente en el sur de Luisiana.
 Ella cree en el poder de construir relaciones y reconoce que la sanación individual es un proceso continuo que está ligado a la sanación colectiva que nuestro mundo necesita.

 Jayeesha Dutta (Windcall ’19 Alumni)